Newsroom

 Just A Click Away.

-Australia's 2027 International Student Planning Level: What Changed and What Didn't
+Australia’s 2027 International Student Planning Level: What Changed and What Stayed the Same

-On 3 July 2026, Education Minister Jason Clare, Skills Minister Andrew Giles, and Assistant Minister for International Education Julian Hill jointly announced Australia's 2027 international education settings.
-The National Planning Level (NPL) remains unchanged at 295,000 international student commencements, a figure intended to provide what ministers described as "stability and certainty" for the sector.
+On 3 July 2026, Minister for Education Jason Clare, Minister for Skills and Training Andrew Giles, and Assistant Minister for International Education Julian Hill announced Australia’s international education settings for 2027.

 • Australian Government scholarship holders